 And if your Android device lacks access to the Google Play Store, APK files may be your only option for installing apps on your device.

 Be careful though, you don't want to download stolen apps.
 Some APK services let you download pirated apps.
 This is illegal and should be avoided.
 Worse still, sketchy APK files may contain malware, as many who thought they were getting early versions of Fortnite for Android discovered to their dismay.
 Do some research before you download so you don't do anything against the law or contaminate your device.

-- Once it's downloaded, open Downloads, tap on the APK file and tap Yes when prompted.
+- Once it's downloaded, open the Downloads folder, tap on the APK file, and tap Yes when prompted.

 - The app will begin installing on your device.
 Simple.

 You don't need a smartphone to download and install APK files.
 You can also do this on a desktop PC.
 Here's how it works.

 First, you must find the APK file you want.
 Search online for an APK file and download it to an easy-to-find location on your computer (like your desktop).

 - If you like, you can also download a file manager app so you can easily find files on your Android device.
 We recommend our favorite file managers in our list of the best file explorers for Android.

 - Once you've downloaded the APK file on your computer, connect your Android device to it.

 - At this point, you may be asked if you want to charge your phone or connect it as a 'media device' Choose Media device (File Transfer in some phones).